aws-solutions/research-service-workbench-on-aws/solutions/swb-reference/README.md

 1. Go to `swb-reference/scripts` folder
 1. Pull down all required dependencies by running `rushx build`
 1. Run `STAGE=<STAGE> node generateCognitoTokens.js <userName> '<password>'` with the correct value for `<userName>` and `<password>`.
 It should be a user that has been created for your SWB deployment.
 Note, the quotes around `<password>` is necessary for the script to correctly parse passwords that have symbols in it.
 1. In the console output, use the `accessToken`, `csrfCookie`, and `csrfToken` that are provided to make authenticated API requests.
-(Note: csrf token is only required for state changing request)
+(Note: csrf token is only required for state changing requests)

 ## Running Code Locally